nmbazima/mbazima/_posts/2017-12-15-multiprocessing-in-python.md

 tags: [python, multiprocessing, big data, parallel computing]
 ---

 By the time the kids woke me up this morning, there were four inches of snow on the ground.
-My typical commute into the office can take anywhere from ninety minutes to two and a half hours, so the need to shovel snow before catching a bus was frustrating, to say the least.
+My typical commute into work can take anywhere from ninety minutes to two and a half hours, so the need to shovel snow before catching a bus was frustrating, to say the least.

 Inside my shed are four shovels.
 Unfortunately, I can only use one shovel at a time, and it takes about an hour for that one shovel to push all the snow out of my driveway and into the street.
 I really don't have an hour to spare this morning, though, so I need to find some way to speed up this process.
 Luckily, I've got a couple of underworked miniature facsimiles of myself watching cartoons in the living room, and with a few minor threats (and counting all the way to two and a half), they were outside pushing snow into the street with me, while my wife stayed inside and worked on some of our other everyday tasks.